xunguan/xunguan.github.io/_pages/about.md

 # News

+* 13/09/2023

+Our submission to [ACP2023](http://www.acpconf.com/), 'Exploring the Neural Organoid in High Definition: Physics-Inspired High-Throughout Super-Resolution 3D Image Reconstruction', has been accepted.
+Congratulations to our collaborators, Davit Khutsishvili, Zitian Mi, Prof. Shaohua Ma, and Yuanzheng!

 * 07/09/2023

-An invited talk on 'Silicon Microring Modulator for 6G Optical Access Networks: On Polarization, Chirp and Dispersion' is given at [OGC 2023](http://www.ipsogc.org/).
+An invited talk on 'Silicon Microring Modulator for 6G Optical Access Networks: On Polarization, Chirp and Dispersion' is given at [OGC2023](http://www.ipsogc.org/).

 * 01/09/2023